Dale Farm costs and statement on current position

 As part of the process to recover the costs of the Dale Farm site clearance that took place in October 2011, charges totally £4.3m have now been registered with the Land Registry against the landowners of Dale Farm.

-Cllr Tony Ball, leader of the council, says:
+Cllr Tony Ball, then leader of the council, said: